-It is normal to have some bleeding after a hysterectomy.
-However, in certain circumstances, it is best to contact a doctor for evaluation.
+It is normal to have some bleeding, or spotting, after a hysterectomy.
+However, if a person experiences persistent, sudden, or heavy bleeding, it may be best to contact a doctor for evaluation.

 Most people experience light bleeding for several weeks after a hysterectomy.
 This type of bleeding is normal and is not usually a cause for concern.

 However, some types of bleeding after a hysterectomy may indicate an issue that requires treatment.